 Most of these are designed to hold food pans.
 They sit flush with the counter and are accessed from the top.
 Others are enclosed in glass, similar to countertop refrigerators.
-These are great for merchandising refrigerated foods like desserts in the bottom well, and can hold dry goods on the shelves above.
+This type of drop-in chiller is great for merchandising refrigerated foods like desserts in the bottom well, and can hold dry goods on the shelves above.
 Pass-thru models allow customers to reach in and serve themselves, while rear access units can only be used by kitchen staff.
 That allows you to control inventory and protect the quality of your food.

 The number of pans a drop-in cooler will hold will determine how many different types of foods you can hold and how much of each.
 The largest cold food well can hold up to 6 full-size pans, while the smallest can hold one full-size pan.
 With adapter rails, these can also hold nearly any combination of smaller pans in each section.
 For example, a unit that holds two full-size pans could also hold eight quarter-size pans.